Feeling ‘blah’ about your social media presence and want to learn how to improve your Instagram?

 But until then, train your eye to notice what your favorite Instagram accounts do in their photos, do research online, and practice!

-10. Make your photos original or more interesting
+10. Make your photos and reels original or more interesting

 This tip sounds similar to the one before it, but I promise it’s different!